 Skeleton Technologies, a Global Cleantech 100 company, will use the KIC InnoEnergy investment to further optimise electrode and cell design to allow for higher working voltages.

 Kenneth Johansson, CEO of KIC InnoEnergy Sweden, said: “Energy storage is one of the key issues facing the European energy sector.
 Getting it right will help with everything from smart grids and smart buildings to ensuring better integration of renewables in electricity networks across the continent."

 "We’re excited to engage with Skeleton Technologies because we believe that their product is a potential game changer in the energy storage space.
 The future need for energy storage can hardly be underestimated and we look forward to embracing this opportunity through the development of this technology.”

 Skeleton Technologies’ CEO, Taavi Madiberk, added: “We see KIC InnoEnergy as a strong, value-added partner, with a number of their investors being current or potential customers of Skeleton Technologies.”

-Taavi Madiberk explains the technology road-map: “Our main focus as a company is ramping up our current production capability.
+Taavi Madiberk explains: “Our main focus as a company is ramping up our current production capability.
 The KIC InnoEnergy investment will help us to retain a global technology leadership position for many years to come.”

-The development work will be undertaken in collaboration with partners who will independently evaluate the performance of the ultracapacitor modules, including Finnish electric drive train manufacturer Visedo OY.
+The development work will be undertaken in collaboration with partners who will independently evaluate the performance of the ultracapacitor modules.

 Skeleton Technologies’ high-performance ultracapacitors are set to be launched into orbit as part of a European Space Agency project and have been incorporated in the world’s first Kinetic Recovery System (KERS) for freight vehicles.
 They are also available in an Engine State Module (ESM) for trucks and as part of a hybrid Unmanned Ground Vehicle (UGV) for defence applications.